Svedrin/meshping/README.md

 The time span covered by these can be configured by setting the `MESHPING_HISTOGRAM_DAYS` environment variable to a value other than `3`.

+# Distributed Meshping

+If you have set up multiple Meshping instances, you can have them exchange targets via peering.
+To do this, set the `MESHPING_PEERS` env var in each instance to point to each other.
+That way, they will exchange target lists regularly, and you will be able to retrieve statistics from both sides to see how your links are doing.

 # Latency Analysis

 When doing mathematical analyses on measurements, monitoring tools usually apply calculations based on averages and standard deviations.